AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

   i.e., pass `nullptr` to `std::set_new_handler`.
   With no new-handler installed, `operator new` will throw an exception when memory allocation is unsuccessful.
 - **Throw an exception**
-  of type `std::bad_alloc` or some type derived from it.
+  of type `std::bad_alloc` or something derived from it.
   Such exceptions will not be caught by `operator new`, so they will propagate to the site originating the request for memory.
 - **Not return**,